 kaykaykay Posted February 13, 2011 Posted February 13, 2011 My own OP highlights the fact that there are not enough JDs on political science faculties, since in fact JDs can teach political science courses, primarily law-related/public law and political institutions courses, as others have verified. not here on this board..no.
 Nonsense. advanced debate techniques indeed!

 foosh Posted February 13, 2011 Posted February 13, 2011 (edited) My own OP highlights the fact that there are not enough JDs on political science faculties, since in fact JDs can teach political science courses, primarily law-related/public law and political institutions courses, as others have verified.
 I believe this is where you misunderstand how research universities work, and what constitutes Political Science.
 Law-related/public law classes are not common in PS programs; if you want to study law you go to a law school.
 Also, it has only been verified that JDs can teach a small subset of classes on the fringe of Political Science, not that they can effectively teach core curriculum.
 In order to be an effective lecturer/professor, you must have the background in Political Science to teach the subject.
 Law school simply doesn't prepare you for this.
 When I was applying for my JD, I was repeatedly told by law professors to "go to law school to become a lawyer, and only a lawyer."
 This is because law school simply doesn't prepare a student beyond that profession.
 Nonsense.
 I don't see why this is nonsense- it is very true.
 Unless you took the initiative to study political science as a hobby, a JD does not have the skills necessary to be an effective teacher in the field.
 They simply lack depth and insight that is essential to teaching the subject.
 For similar reasons, you wouldn't get a nurse to do a doctor's job; the jobs overlap slightly, but a nurse simply doesn't have the skills necessary to diagnose and prescribe treatment for medical conditions.
 You'll probably call this a red herring, but in logic we call it parallel reasoning.
 I wish you best of luck in trying to change the system, but you won't have any support from lawyers or political scientists.
 This is simply because your idea is misguided and demonstrates a fundamental misunderstanding of why there is a separation of the two fields.
-Edited February 13, 2011 by foosh repatriate and kaykaykay 2
+Edited February 13, 2011 by foosh kaykaykay and repatriate 2

 SOG25 Posted February 14, 2011 Author Posted February 14, 2011 I believe this is where you misunderstand how research universities work, and what constitutes Political Science.
 Law-related/public law classes are not common in PS programs; if you want to study law you go to a law school.
 Also, it has only been verified that JDs can teach a small subset of classes on the fringe of Political Science, not that they can effectively teach core curriculum.
 In order to be an effective lecturer/professor, you must have the background in Political Science to teach the subject.
 Law school simply doesn't prepare you for this.
 When I was applying for my JD, I was repeatedly told by law professors to "go to law school to become a lawyer, and only a lawyer."
 This is because law school simply doesn't prepare a student beyond that profession.
 I don't see why this is nonsense- it is very true.
 Unless you took the initiative to study political science as a hobby, a JD does not have the skills necessary to be an effective teacher in the field.
 They simply lack depth and insight that is essential to teaching the subject.
 For similar reasons, you wouldn't get a nurse to do a doctor's job; the jobs overlap slightly, but a nurse simply doesn't have the skills necessary to diagnose and prescribe treatment for medical conditions.
 You'll probably call this a red herring, but in logic we call it parallel reasoning.
 I wish you best of luck in trying to change the system, but you won't have any support from lawyers or political scientists.
 This is simply because your idea is misguided and demonstrates a fundamental misunderstanding of why there is a separation of the two fields.
 Correction: Public law courses are part of political science, hence the subfield called public law.
 As to core courses that JDs could teach, there are a range of these which I listed earlier, including American government, state and local government, constitutional law (extremely common), and more "core" courses that the JD is qualified to teach, considering that a JD must understand in depth, political insitutions, processes and government in studying the law.
 So, logically, it makes sense to have a full time faculty with a speciality in public law (since that is an underepresented subfield in most departments) as well as the ability to teach these core courses.
 How do you know JDs lack the depth and insight to teach the subject.
 If in fact that were the case, why do so many "research universities" hire them as contingent faculty or even full time faculty?
 Clearly, there seems to be some recognition of their skills in teaching the subject.
-GopherGrad, SOG25, foosh and 3 others 6
+SOG25, GopherGrad, foosh and 3 others 6

 SOG25 Posted February 14, 2011 Author Posted February 14, 2011 (edited) As to what has actually been "verified" on this thread, I'm sure you're including the following posts: Well, again, I agree that there are some courses the J.D. could teach.
 In my department, we have just over 100 undergrad courses on the books.
 If I really stretched it, there are 20 that I probably could teach.
 There are about 10-12 that I am very comfortable teaching.
 Depending on the breadth of the person's training, it looks like there are as many as 8-10 that a J.D. could teach, and 4-5 that most J.D.s should be able to teach.
 So, consistent with my earlier claim, I'd say the J.D. can teach something in the neighborhood of 5-10% of what my department offers.
 And, for what it's worth, we bring in some J.D.s to teach some of those courses.
 This conversation is hilarious!
 All I can say is, I have a JD and despite being a recently minted member of the bar I feel far more qualified to teach political science courses than to practice law.
 Almost none of my law school classes were practical in any way, and I think the vast majority of law school classes are NOT practical and are instead theoretical and about a certain way one should think about the law and society.
 That is, my experience was that law school was more like grad school than vocational school.
 Plus, my law school actually requires independent research and writing projects in order to graduate, so that argument about how JDs never have to do research isn't 100% grounded in reality.
 Guys, there's no need to be patronizing.
 (1) No, of course I don't think JDs in general are better for teaching poli sci than poli sci Ph.D.s.
 That's ridiculous.
 But do I think JDs could teach most undergrad poli sci classes, yes - even seemingly unrelated ones like international politics - yes if the person focused on international legal topics and political economy in law school.
 (2) I actually don't doubt my ability to practice law.
 I just hate it I'm only on grad cafe because I'm applying for Ph.D. programs.
 (3) At my law school, law students often TA for undegraduate courses in non-law fields.
 That's different from being a professor, obviously, but we were doing the same thing the grad students were asked to do so there's at least some recognition that law school teaches you something other than how to practice law.
 (4) I'll ignore the knock on legal academic research - the idea that some random "peer-reviewed" po-dunk journal is somehow more rigorous than the Harvard Law Review is something else - because it's to be expected among Ph.D. folks.
 I just don't think there's a need to knock on the academic rigor of a J.D. program in order to make the argument that Ph.Ds are more deeply rooted in political science.
 I'm more annoyed by the mischaracterization of what goes on in law school than I am by what seems to be an obvious point that Ph.D.s are more deeply trained in traditional political science than JDs are.
 That doesn't mean JDs CAN'T teach poli sci classes, but it does mean that it doesn't make sense to hire a JD when there are so many unemployed poli sci Ph.D.s.
-Edited February 14, 2011 by SOG25 kaykaykay and SOG25 1 1
+Edited February 14, 2011 by SOG25 SOG25 and kaykaykay 1 1

 balderdash Posted February 14, 2011 Posted February 14, 2011 ...hence the subfield called public law.
 404 error: does not exist. repatriate 1